-Effective September 2019, the Head of Operational Risk and Compliance reports into the newly created position of General Counsel and Chief Compliance Officer, who now holds SMF 16 responsibility.
+Day-to-day responsibility for the management of Compliance Risk rests with the Head of Operational Risk and Compliance who reports into the General Counsel and Chief Compliance Officer, who holds SMF 16 responsibility.
 The Bank's objective is to comply with the letter and spirit of all applicable regulations and laws, and to embed a robust risk and compliance culture throughout the organisation.